English 箭头

 📋 Summary

-In the first round, the show identifies the peregrine falcon as the fastest animal on Earth.
-The hosts explain that while these birds are swift flyers under normal conditions, they possess a "secret weapon" known as the "rapid stoop" or "dive bomb."
-By tucking in their wings, they can reach speeds of over 200 miles per hour, allowing them to snatch prey in midair with incredible precision.
+The first round focused on animal speed, confirming that the peregrine falcon is indeed the fastest animal on Earth.
+The hosts explained the mechanism behind this feat: the "rapid stoop," or dive bomb.
+By tucking in their wings, these falcons can reach speeds of over 200 miles per hour, allowing them to snatch prey mid-air with lethal efficiency.

 🎯Key Sentences